 Caproni Ca.135.
-Bergamaschi took over development of this aircraft from its parent company, so the original Ca.135 designation was retained.
-Built for export, this twin-engined medium bomber was fitted with various types of engines during development but it was the Piaggio radial engined aircraft, as supplied to Hungary, that had any useable performance.
-ItalianKits re-issue the Cunarmodel 1/72 resin kit of the Asso inline engine variant on an occasional basis.
-It is a highly detailed resin kit with good interior detail.
+Bergamaschi took over development of this aircraft from its parent company, so its original Ca.135 designation was retained.
+Built for export, this twin-engined medium bomber was fitted with all types of engines during development.
+Only the Piaggio radial engined aircraft, as supplied to Hungary, had any useable performance.
+ItalianKits have re-issued the Cunarmodel 1/72 Ca.135 IF Asso and the Ca.135S (Spagna) A80 RC41.
+They plan two more future releases, the Ca.169 P.XII RC.35 and the Ca.135bis P.XI RC.40.
+The orignal Curnarmodel kit is highly detailed with good interior detail.

 Caproni Ca.313.
 A Delta engined variant of the Ca.310, intended as a replacement for the Ca.311.
-With a smaller frontal profile, it had a higher top speed and was used by the Regia Aeronautica in the transport, trainer and reconnaissance role.
-Export orders were made by France and Sweden, who suffered engine fires with their Ca.313S export model because the alcohol/fuel mix they used was found to be corrosive.
+It had a higher top speed and was used by the Regia Aeronautica in the transport, trainer and reconnaissance role.
+Export orders were made by France and Sweden.
+Sweden suffered engine fires due to their alcohol/fuel mix having corrosive properties.
 France only received 5 before the onset of WWII.
 There is a Ca.313 replica in the Flygvapenmusuem in Linkoping.
-Italeri produces the only kit of this type.
+The now discontinued Italeri's 1/72 Ca.313/Ca.314 boxing is the only known kit of this type.

 Caproni Ca.355 Tuffo.
 This 1941 dive-bomber prototype was a scaled-down variant of the Ca.335 that, despite successful trails, did not receive a production order.
 Omega Models have a 1/72 resin kit of this aircraft in their catalogue, with decals for two aircraft.

-Starting out as Caproni's flying school Scuola di Aviazione Caproni, Caproni Vizzola S.A. was modernised in the mid-1930's and started production of their own aircraft with their designer ing.
+Caproni Vizzola started out as Caproni's flying school Scuola di Aviazione Caproni.
+Caproni Vizzola S.A. was modernised in the mid-1930's and started production of their own aircraft with their chief designer ing.F.
 Fabrizi.

 Caproni Vizzola F.4.
 The F.4 prototype was developed in parallel with the F.5.
-Fitted with a DB.601 engine instead of the intended Delta, the project stalled when the F.6 got priority.
+Fitted with a DB.601 engine instead of the intended Delta, the project stalled when the F.6 was given priority.
 The sole prototype saw action in the defence of Rome.
 Available as a 1/72 resin kit from LF Models.